 Prepare your vegetables, set aside.

-Next, steam your vegetables and tofu.
+Steam Vegetables and Tofu.
 I used a bamboo steamer here along with the wok but you can use any pot you like.
 Fill wok/pot 1/3 of the way with water.
 Heat water over high heat, place bamboo steamer over top, add steamer lid and steam until al dente, about 4 – 5 minutes.
 Remove steamer, keep lid on and set aside.
 Empty wok/pot of water.

 In each serving dish, place one nest of noodles, half of the vegetables & tofu and fill with spicy miso broth.
 Top with cilantro sprigs, scallions and toasted sesame seeds.
 Add more chili paste or sriracha to taste.